 - Submit your thesis final draft in Canvas (through Unicheck, which is activated on the assignment by the ED 4998 instructor) for approval by your faculty mentor.

 - Once your thesis has been approved, submit a 250-word abstract of your thesis to the ED 4998 Canvas.

 - (Recommended) Review the materials on Canvas related to DigitalCommons and decide if and how to publish your thesis via DigitalCommons@WayneState.

 Citation Management Tools

-Use a citation management tool to keep track of your sources and to help you format your bibliography.
+Use a citation management tool to build a database of your sources, and integrate properly formatted in-text and reference list citations with the click of a button as you write your paper.
 Online training and resources are available for Zotero, RefWorks, EndNote, and EndNote Online.

 Guide to Using Zotero

 A WSU library guide to help you learn how to use Zotero, a freely-available citation management system.